 This thesis is divided into five chapters.
 The current chapter is the first, and includes an introduction to the geological and theoretical context of the thesis.
-The regional geology of the Himalayan Orogen is described, including the broad structure of the Tibetan plateau and the foreland fold-and-thrust belt.
+The regional geology of the Himalayan thrust belt.
 Key tectonostratigraphic units are detailed along with associated structures.
 Current kinematic models of orogenesis based on the role and nature of the MCTZ are then discussed.
 This chapter concludes with a closing review of the geology of the central-eastern region of the Himalayan fold-and-thrust-belt including the Darjeeling-Sikkim Himalaya.